Cardboard Box Small World Play

 Related: Farmyard play with a cardboard box

-Here's a look at the empty box we used to make a miniature house.
+Here's a look at the empty box we used to make a miniature doll house.

-The box has a firmly molded cardboard insert which is ideal for imagining rooms in a house.
+The box has a firmly molded cardboard insert which is ideal for separating rooms in a tiny house.

-small world house in a box for kids pretend play
+small world house in a box for kids imaginative play

 We used a hodgepodge of small doll house furniture and odds and ends from the craft box.

-• The flower pot by the fireplace is made with a small clipping from a dollar store flower stem set into a small plastic pot.
-A thimble would make an excellent flower pot.
+• The flower pot by the fireplace is made with a small clipping from an artificial flower stem, inserted into a tiny plastic pot.
+A thimble would also make an excellent flower pot.

-• The larger bed is from a modern doll house.
-It had to be squeezed into the space to fit.
-Fortunately the cardboard mold was flexible.
+• The double bed is from a modern doll house.
+Fortunately the cardboard mold was flexible enough to allow this bed to squeeze into the space.

 • The smaller children's bed is quite old, hand painted by a family member.